bestia-dev/GuitaraokeLeader/README.md

 My final solution is to make a Web+WebSocket server for Android.
 Exactly what I wanted to avoid.
 Eh, ironic.
 I don't plan to publish it on Google Play, but I will create an APK for die-hard fans of Guitaraoke.
 The client will be a simple html/css/javascript project for any browser.
+No installation whatsoever.

 ## Based on WebSocketChat